pkenchap/power-dra-driver/README.md

 # Power Dynamic Resource Allocation Driver

-This repository contains a Power Architecture resource driver for use with the *Dynamic Resource Allocation (DRA)* feature of Kubernetes.
+This repository contains a Power Architecture dynamic resource allocation driver for use with the *Dynamic Resource Allocation (DRA)* feature of Kubernetes.
+The driver aligns with [KEP-4381: Dynamic Resource Allocation with Structured Parameters](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/4381-dra-structured-parameters/README.md) and assigns at most one device to one pod on the system.

 The driver facilitates access to: